MM026184/CS598DL4H_final_project/README.md

 ## About

 This project contains a Google Colab Notebook to run binary and multi-class classifications of chest x-ray images.
 You can run the experiments for binary classification and multi-class classification.
 Note that CXR.zip contains a sample of the data to speed up training.
+The results will not be as good as the full dataset.
 Running the full dataset on the notebook takes many hours.
 Link to full dataset: https://www.kaggle.com/endiqq/largest-covid19-dataset

 ## How to